November 19th, 2019 Last Updated on: September 16th, 2021

 For the majority of non-native Americans, Thanksgiving is a time to think about things you are grateful for, eat far too much turkey, stuffing, and pumpkin pie, and relax in front of the TV to catch a football game.
-The stories of the history of this US federal holiday come from early days in school.
-They include tales of pilgrims and Native Americans sitting down together for a friendly feast.
+The stories of the history of Thanksgiving come from early days in school.
+They include tales of pilgrims and Indians sitting down together for a friendly feast.

 Unfortunately, these stories are based more in fantasy than any true sense of what really happened all those years ago.